aandrewuwu/pacsun-2021/README.md

 # Includes the Akamai Bot Manager bypass when it was worked in 2021
 The URL "on/demandware.store/Sites-pacsun-Site/default/COCheckout-OrderSubmit" is protected by Akamai Bot Manager.
-However, for some reason, any HTTP method other than POST is allowed to pass through.
+However, for some reason, any HTTP method other than POST is allowed to pass through without having a valid Akamai cookie or "_abck" set.

 # Usage